 A good tip is knowing the car’s invoice price which is the price the dealer pays the manufacturer.
 When buying, you’re just usually made aware of the suggested retail price which already includes the dealer’s profit margin.
 Knowing the invoice price will help you leverage a better deal and inform the dealer that you mean business.

 Cost can also vary by region.
-I was looking for a Land Rover for a long time an in New England it was cost prohibitive but in central United States it was not at all.
+I was looking for a Land Rover for a long time and in New England it was cost-prohibitive but in the central United States, it was not at all.
 I seriously considered buying one in Colorado and driving it back!

-A brand new car might look good on paper and checks all the right boxes, but it might not be at par with how it was advertised.
-If you’re visiting a dealer and have made-up your mind on the model you want, insist that you test drive the vehicle first before you purchase it.
+A brand new car might look good on paper and check all the right boxes, but it might not be on par with how it was advertised.
+If you’re visiting a dealer and have made up your mind on the model you want, insist that you test drive the vehicle first before you purchase it.
 Test the car on the highway, elevated roads, and intersections.
-This ensures that you have an idea how well you respond to it.
-Spending some time with the car also helps you determine if it’s in tip-top shape, meaning no glaring issues like squeaks and shimmies.
+This ensures that you have an idea of how well you respond to it.
+Spending some time with the car also helps you determine if it’s in tip-top shape, meaning no glaring issues like squeaks and shimmies and other issues related to interior car lights.
 This is especially important if you’re buying a second-hand model.

 Much like a smartphone or laptop, a car is a product with a substantial consumer following which means a lot of people have first-hand accounts of how a particular car model performs.
 They offer a wealth of information that’s rarely discussed by a car company’s marketing and sales team.
 All you have to do is search for consumer reviews online or ask for an expert’s objective opinion.